GPU Algorithm Acceleration

 To speed up your code, you can try using your computer’s GPU.
 If all the functions that you want to use are supported on the GPU, you can simply use the

-gpuArray function to transfer input data to the GPU,
+gpuArray function to transfer input data to the GPU, and call the

 gather function to retrieve the output data from the GPU.
 For deep learning, MATLAB® provides automatic parallel support for multiple GPUs.
 You need Parallel Computing Toolbox™ to enable GPU support.

 For a list of functions that accept GPU arrays, see Function List (GPU Arrays).

-Run MATLAB Functions on a GPU (Parallel Computing Toolbox)
+- Run MATLAB Functions on a GPU (Parallel Computing Toolbox)

-GPU Support by Release (Parallel Computing Toolbox)
+- GPU Computing Requirements (Parallel Computing Toolbox)

-Support for NVIDIA® GPU architectures by MATLAB release.
+Support for NVIDIA® GPU architectures.

-Run MATLAB Functions on Multiple GPUs (Parallel Computing Toolbox)
+- Run MATLAB Functions on Multiple GPUs (Parallel Computing Toolbox)

-This example shows how to run MATLAB code on multiple GPUs in parallel, first on your local machine, then scaling up to a cluster.
+This example shows how to run MATLAB® code on multiple GPUs in parallel, first on your local machine, then scaling up to a cluster.

-Deep Learning with MATLAB on Multiple GPUs (Deep Learning Toolbox)
+- Deep Learning with MATLAB on Multiple GPUs (Deep Learning Toolbox)

-Pedestrian and Bicyclist Classification Using Deep Learning (Radar Toolbox)
+- Pedestrian and Bicyclist Classification Using Deep Learning (Radar Toolbox)

-GPU Acceleration of Scalograms for Deep Learning (Wavelet Toolbox)
+- GPU Acceleration of Scalograms for Deep Learning (Wavelet Toolbox)

 Use your GPU to accelerate feature extraction for signal classification.